yhhhli/APoT_Quantization/README.md

 }
 ```

-This repo contains the code and data of the following paper accepeted by [ICLR 2020](https://openreview.net/group?id=ICLR.cc/2020/Conference)
+This repo contains the code and data of the paper accepeted by [ICLR 2020](https://openreview.net/group?id=ICLR.cc/2020/Conference)

 > [Additive Power-of-Two Quantization: An Efficient Non-uniform Discretization For Neural Networks](https://openreview.net/pdf?id=BkgXT24tDS)